Solomon Luna: Personal life

 Luna was married to Adelina Oero and had no children.
 His nephew, Maximiliano Luna, served in the Spanish–American War and the Philippine–American War.
 His son predeceased him.
 Luna was the uncle of suffragist Nina Otero-Warren.

 Luna was a member of the Knights of Columbus and the Benevolent and Protective Order of Elks.

 Death and legacy

-Luna died by drowning in a sheep vat on his ranch in Bernalillo County, New Mexico on August 29, 1912.
+Luna died by drowning in a sheep vat on his ranch in Bernalillo County, New Mexico, on August 29, 1912, aged 53.
 He was buried at the Mount Calvary Cemetery in Albuquerque, New Mexico.
 By the time of his death, "he was one of the wealthiest and most respected men in New Mexico."
 Los Lunas High School, a high school in his hometown of Los Lunas, was named in his honor.
 In 1963, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.
+The settlement of Luna, New Mexico is named for him.